SixArm/usv/README.md

 <dt>Is USV a standard?</dt>

 <dd>Yes as soon as possible.
-USV is a standard proposal led by Joel Parker Henderson (joel@joelparkerhenderson.com), and aiming to standardize akin to [IANA TSV](https://www.iana.org/assignments/media-types/text/tab-separated-values).</dd>
+USV is a standard proposal led by Joel Parker Henderson (joel@joelparkerhenderson.com), and aiming to standardize akin to <a href="https://www.iana.org/assignments/media-types/text/tab-separated-values">IANA TSV</a>.</dd>

-<dt>Can USV use escaping so data can contain the special USV characters?</dt>
+<dt>Can USV use escaping so data content can use the special USV characters?</dt>

-<dd>No. This deliberate decision of no-escaping helps USV be simpler to use, faster to parse, clearer to standardize, and closer in alignment with <a href="https://www.iana.org/assignments/media-types/text/tab-separated-values">IANA TSV</a>.
+<dd>No. This is deliberate decision.
+No escaping enables USV be simpler to use, faster to parse, clearer to standardize, and closer in alignment with <a href="https://www.iana.org/assignments/media-types/text/tab-separated-values">IANA TSV</a>.

 <dt>Why choose USV over CSV or TSV?</dt>

-<dd>Choose USV over CSV or TSV when you want your data content to be able to contain commas, or tabs, or newlines.
-Choose USV over CSV when you want a consistent compatible standardized format, and a consistent compatible standardized file name extension.</dd>
+<dd>You want your data content to be able to contain commas, or tabs, or newlines.
+You want your data content to be able to use  data groups, or database tables, or spreadsheet grids.
+You want your data format to be able to use data files, or database schemas, or spreadsheet folios.
+You want a consistent compatible standardard format, which CSV doesn't typically provide.
+You want a consistent compatible standardized file name extension, which CSV/TSV/TDF doesn't typically provide.</dd>

 <dt>Why choose UTF over ASV?</dt>

-<dd>When data are potentially for human reading or human editing, such as by a programmer, then USV provides visible letter-width characters (U+241E and U+241F) whereas ASV provides tinvisible zero-width characters (ASCII 30 and ASCII 31).
-Some editors do render ASV invisible characters using the corresponding USV visible characters; however, we haven't found much support for this approach.</dd>
+<dd>You want your data content to be friendlier for human reading and human editing.
+This is because USV provides typically-visible letter-width characters (such as Unicode 241F), whereas ASV provides typically-invisible zero-width characters (such as ASCII 31).
+It's true that some editors do render ASV characters using other visual respresentations, such as using the corresponding USV visible characters; however in practice we haven't found much support for this approach.</dd>

 <dt>Why choose UTF over ASF for machine-only data?</dt>